 Consequences

-To support cross-account scenarios, would need to replace API Gateway HTTP API by API Gateway REST API, because HTTP API doesn’t support resource policies at this time.
+To support cross-account scenarios, we would need to replace API Gateway HTTP API by API Gateway REST API, because HTTP API doesn’t support resource policies at the time of this writing.

-Credentials Manager uses role chaining: 1/ assume Service Role 2/ assume application access role.
+API uses role chaining: 1/ assume Service Role 2/ assume application access role.
 Role chaining limits the role session to a maximum of one hour.
-In the worst case scenario, the Credentials Manager will need to call Temporary Security Credentials Provider (AWS STS) every hour for a specific application.
+In the worst case scenario, the API will need to call Temporary Security Credentials Provider (AWS STS) every hour for a specific application.

 Context